The-YoungOne/Municipality-App/README.md

 # PURPOSE:

 The purpose of the MunicipalityApp is to provide an interactive space for local South Africans to be updated by their municipalities.
-This will be done via reporting various community issues, as well as keep user updated with reported solutions, events, and announcements.
+This will be done via reporting various community issues, as well as keeping user updated with reported solutions, events, and announcements.

 ----------------------------------------------------------------------------------------------------